quajbolt/crypt-single-partition-mbr/README.md

   sudo cryptsetup luksAddKey /dev/sdX0 /keyfile
   ```

   Now our kernel are able to encrypt when using systemd, but of course you shouldn't trust system management tools because when they become faulty, you'll be not able to access your system.
-For that reason we'll gonna create a script that unlocks our partition and this script will gonna be a mkinitcpio hook with file=(/keyfile).
+For that reason, we'll gonna create a script that unlocks our partition, and this script will gonna be a mkinitcpio hook with ```file=(/keyfile)```.
 Here's how to do it:

   1. First we're gonna create our hook named "decryptmod"
   ```sh